Home » 7 Foods High in Calcium for Parrots (Hypocalcemia Prevention)

 WalnutsSesame seeds

 While they contain lots of calcium, they’re also fatty and can lead to weight gain.
-Keep these foods as complementary snacks, treats, and training rewards for parrots.
+Use these foods as complementary snacks and training rewards.

 • Black beans.